AgoraIO-Community/Agora-Unreal-SDK-Blueprint/README.md

 ## iOS Packaging
 To package the project for iOS, you need to have a **Signing Certificate** and **Provisioning Profile** and add it to your project.
-I would *highly recommend* going to Project Settings > Platforms > iOS > Build > and check "Automatic Signing" - this saves me a lot of headache.
+I would *highly recommend* going to Project Settings > Platforms > iOS > Build > and check "Automatic Signing" - this saves a lot of headache.

 ![iOS settings](ReadMeImages/iOSSettings.png)